urbandrone/futils/examples/ex07-decent-sized-apps.md

 }
 ```

-Our contacts will be stored in an array `[]` and have the same shape as the user:
+The contacts will be stored in an array `[]` and have the same shape the user has:

 ```javascript
 [{